bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

 1. Each node needs access to all other nodes via UDP/Multicast.
 2. Each node has to use the same system database.
-3. Each node has to use the same external :ref:`Elasticsearch <elasticsearch>` server (or cluster).
+3. Each node has to use the same external :ref:`OpenSearch <opensearch>` server (or cluster).
 4. Each node has to use the same service configurations.
 5. :ref:`Configuration changes <cluster-configuration-changes>` are only applied